gMatas/B.CfnSagemakerEndpoint/README.md

             example_model_props
         ],
         models_bucket=Bucket(...),
-        # Optional.
-If no explicit bucket events are provided, `EventType.OBJECT_CREATED`
+        # (Optional) If no explicit bucket events are provided, `EventType.OBJECT_CREATED`
         # events are emitted for all bucket objects.
         bucket_events=[
             BucketEvent(EventType.OBJECT_CREATED, [
-                NotificationKeyFilter(...)
+                NotificationKeyFilter(
+                    prefix=...,
+                    # (Optional) Setting suffix, specifies on which files changes, based on
+                    # file type, should endpoint be updated.
+This is useful if updates are
+                    # required only for SageMaker model objects, i.e.: "model.tar.gz".
+                    # By default, if no bucket events are explicitly provided suffix is set
+                    # to ".tar.gz".
+                    suffix='.tar.gz'
+                )
             ])
         ]
     )